Skip to content

 Am I On Track?
 401(k) Savings Benchmarks by Age

 Fidelity Investments’ widely used benchmarks suggest the following savings targets relative to your current salary.
-These assume you want to replace approximately 80% of your pre-retirement income.
+These assume you want to replace approximately 80% of your pre-retirement income, with Social Security supplementing the rest.

 6710× salary$750,000Retirement Ready

-How Employer Matching Works (And Why It’s Free Money)
+How Employer Matching Works — And Why It’s the Best Investment Available

-Employer matching is one of the most powerful wealth-building tools available to American workers — yet a 2023 Vanguard study found that approximately 27% of employees leave some or all of their employer match on the table.
+Employer matching is one of the most powerful wealth-building tools available to American workers — yet Vanguard’s How America Saves 2024 report found approximately 27% of eligible employees don’t contribute enough to capture their full employer match.

 Common Match Formulas

-• Dollar-for-dollar up to $3,000: Flat dollar cap regardless of salary
+• Dollar-for-dollar up to $3,000: Flat dollar cap regardless of salary.
+Contribute at least whatever amount maximizes this.

 Vesting Schedules: What Happens If You Leave

 Your own contributions are always 100% yours immediately.
-But employer match contributions are often subject to a vesting schedule — meaning you only own them after staying employed for a set period:
+But employer match contributions are often subject to a vesting schedule:

 • Graded Vesting: 20% per year from years 2–6 (fully vested at year 6)

-• Immediate Vesting: 100% yours from day one (rare, usually at larger employers)
+• Immediate Vesting: 100% from day one (rare; more common at large employers and government plans)

 The Real Cost of Early 401(k) Withdrawal